dsandstrom/task_roller/README.md

 [![Rubocop Actions Status](https://github.com/dsandstrom/task_roller/workflows/Rubocop/badge.svg)](https://github.com/dsandstrom/task_roller/actions?query=workflow%3ARubocop)

 ## Introduction
-Task Roller is an issue tracking app with the added ability to assign tasks to address your projects' bugs and feature requests.
+TaskRoller is an issue tracking app with the added ability to assign tasks to address your projects' bugs and feature requests.

 ## Technologies
 * Built using Ruby on Rails, JavaScript, HTML, and CSS.